OSGeo/PROJ/docs/source/operations/operations_computation.rst

                    +step +proj=axisswap +order=2,1

 One can see that the selected intermediate CRS that has been used is GDA94.
-This is a completely novel behaviour of PROJ 6 regarding to the PROJ.4 logic where datum transformations implied using EPSG:4326 / WGS 84 has the mandatory datum hub.
+This is a completely novel behaviour of PROJ 6 as opposed to the logic of PROJ.4 where datum transformations implied using EPSG:4326 / WGS 84 has the mandatory datum hub.
 PROJ 6 no longer hardcodes it as the mandatory datum hub, and relies on the database to find the appropriate hub(s).